Bogdy555/BSR/README.md

 ## Requirements

 The only supported platform is Windows (7 all the way up to 11 on both 32 and 64 bit architectures).
-It is necessary to be compiled in MSVC.
+It is necessary to be compiled with MSVC.
+The C++ version used is C++20.